Link: https://leetcode.com/problems/unique-binary-search-trees-ii/

 Solution:

-Topics: DFS, DP, recursion, catalan number
+Topics: DFS, DP, recursion, catalan number, divide and conquer

 Intuition